Deutetrabenazine (By mouth)

 - Dizziness, lightheadedness, or fainting

-- Fever, sweating, confusion, fast heartbeat, seizures, muscle stiffness
+- Fever, sweating, confusion, fast or uneven heartbeat, seizures, muscle stiffness

 - Problems with balance or walking, stiffness, shaking